The upcoming election is a presidential primary. Learn About Presidential Primaries

 District of Columbia does not offer voters a chance to address challenges to their ballot.
 Your ballot will not count if it is late, or you do not follow directions.

-Voters in DC are not required to show ID at the polls, except for some first time voters who did not submit required ID information with their voter registration form.
+Voters in DC are NOT required to show ID at the polls, except for some first time voters who did not submit required ID information with their voter registration form and voters who are registering to vote during early voting or on Election Day.
+Valid forms of identification include;

 Enter your address below to see what you can expect on Election Day.